verovm/usenix-atc21/README.md

  CF_master.1  | Next task is 10 Index: 2/1165
  CF_master.1  | Speed:  diffTime: 4.0002, finishedTasks: 10, speed: 2.4998750062496873
  ```
- After some time the experiment will process batches and the value of the  ```speed ``` stabilises.
-We have executed several hundrets of batches (```tasks```).
+ After some time the experiment will process batches and the value of the  ```speed ``` stabilizes.
+We have executed several hundreds of batches (```tasks```).
 The value is used in the paper in Table 4: ContractFuzzer — performance improvements, the first row.

  The running experiment may be interrupted by typing:
  ```
  docker stack rm CF
  ```
- ## Run the Experiment - Contract Fuzzer with Substate Reply
+ ## Run the Experiment &mdash; Contract Fuzzer with Substate Reply

  To run the experiment, go to the directory
  ```